The Failure of the Vision Fund

 The whole idea is for those companies to disrupt the old industry-leaders and then become corporate monopolies, all through their tech advantage.

-The liquid-money invested in them will then solidify into an asset-treasure as stock prices which will then be cemented by an IPO (initial public offering).
+In lingo of Classical Economics, the liquid-money invested in them will then solidify into an asset-treasure, as stock prices.
+This will then be cemented by an IPO (initial public offering).
 That’s why the ultimate goal is for those investees to have an IPO.

 These are the same notions that mercantile companies had.
-The British East India company, for example, created the first too-big-to-fail company to monopolize international trade*.
+The British East India company, for example, created the first too-big-to-fail company to monopolize international trade* by allowing anyone to buy its stocks.

 In addition, such an idea is ignorant of the fact that wealth is based on total human productivity which is limited by nature.
 Each human: